damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 image_title: '/images/blogimages/gitlab-pages-setup-cover.jpg'
 ---

-In this article we provide you with detailed information about using [GitLab Pages][pages-ee] to host your website for free on [GitLab.com][sign-up].
+In this article we provide you with detailed information about using [GitLab Pages][pages] to host your website for free on [GitLab.com][sign-up].

 We've prepared a step-by-step tutorial on setting up GitLab Pages so you won't get lost in the process.